Great Basin Murders: Dale Wayne Eaton

-On July 29, during an inspection of his property in Moneta, Kimmell's car was found buried in the ground at a depth of about 2 meters, which heavily strengthered suspicions against Eaton.
+On July 29, during an inspection of his property in Moneta, Kimmell's car was found buried in the ground at a depth of about 2 meters, which heavily strengthened suspicions against Eaton.
 He was charged with her rape and murder in February 2003.
 Authorities also determined that the car's wheels, seats, stereo and transmission equipment were missing, and when questioned, Eaton's son said that around mid-1988, he had helped his father install the stereo and seats in his pickup truck and helped remelt four wheels, which were later sold for scrap metal.

 The trial began on March 9, 2004, and lasted only nine days.
 Eaton pleaded not guilty to some of the charges, but under pressure from the mounting evidence, he was forced to admit that he knew Kimmell.
-According to his version, she had attempted to rob his property, and when he caught her in the act, he offered to have sex with her in exchange for not telling the police.
+According to his version, she had attempted to rob his property and when he caught her in the act, he offered to have sex with her in exchange for not telling the police.
 After this, she supposedly left her car behind, which he dismantled and then buried.
-This version was rebuked by investigators, who claimed that Eaton had accidentally came across Kimmell's car on a deserted highway in Wyoming, then climbed into during a traffic stop and forced her to drive to his property at gunpoint.
+This version was rebuked by investigators, who claimed that Eaton had accidentally come across Kimmell's car on a deserted highway in Wyoming, then climbed into it during a traffic stop and forced her to drive to his property at gunpoint.
 He then held her captive and sexually assaulted her for several days before ultimately killing her and dumping her body in the river.
 On March 17, he was found guilty of kidnapping, raping, and killing Kimmell.
-Three days later, he was sentenced to death.
+Three days later, he was sentenced to death, but was later re-sentenced to life in prison without parole or commutation.